oneforawe/react-ts/doc/Creation.md

 # Creation of the Repo

-See the [web-dev](./WebDev.md) and [development](./Development.md) notes for the initial setup before executing the commands below.
+See the [web-dev](./WebDev.md) and [development](./Development.md) notes for the initial setup before attempting to execute the commands below, if desiring to replicate the creation process.

 Note: The commands below were not executed in the order shown, but the order shown is more organized and should be appropriate.